 Customer Journey Mapping has been around for some time now, but many companies are not taking full advantage of the business opportunities a well-thought-out Customer Journey Map can bring.
-When choosing a template for your business’ needs it’s critical to think about what you want to achieve with this exercise and if you have the resources to implement the changes.
+When choosing a template for your business’ needs, it’s critical to think about what you want to achieve with this exercise and if you have the resources to implement the changes.

-To make your first Customer Journey Map exercise as easy as possible we have used an online grocery store as an example case to help you grasp the essence of the mapping tool.
+To make your first Customer Journey Map exercise as easy as possible, we have used an online grocery store as an example case to help you grasp the essence of the mapping tool.
 It’s important that you adjust the template based on the unique needs of your company and the goal you have set.
-So take a minute to ask yourself what do you want achieve with this map and then get cracking!
+So take a minute to ask yourself what do you want to achieve with this map and then get cracking!